 ✅ VIDEO – Watch the Wildcat C7 official presentation

 The Wildcat is another super popular series of a compound crossbow.
-We will review the C7, which is the latest upgrade, but just so you know the C5 was the buzz when it first hit the market.
+We will review the C7, which is the latest upgrade, but so that you know, the C5 was the buzz when it first hit the market.

-The crossbow features the Triggetech technology with ADF (anti dry fire) system, comes mostly assembled, with a rope cocking device include in the package.
+The crossbow features the Triggetech technology with ADF (anti-dry fire) system, comes mostly assembled, with a rope cocking device included in the package.
 It’s easy to assemble, and take it to the woods.
-The grip is very comfortable and safe, with finger protection design.
+The grip is very comfortable and safe, with a finger protection design.
 It’s set up for a cranking device that can be purchased separately.
 The rubber coating on many parts of the crossbow makes it very practical in cold weather.

 ✅ VIDEO – Watch an extensive Wildcat C7 review